codsen/codsen.com/src/os/string-apostrophes.md

   - detergent
 ---

-## Quick Take
+## Idea

-As you know, straight apostrophes are not typographically-correct: `test's` should be `test’s`, with [right single quote](https://www.fileformat.info/info/unicode/char/2019/index.htm) instead of [apostrophe](https://www.fileformat.info/info/unicode/char/27/index.htm).
+As you know, straight apostrophes are not always typographically-correct: `John's` should be `John’s`, with [right single quote](https://www.fileformat.info/info/unicode/char/2019/index.htm) instead of [apostrophe](https://www.fileformat.info/info/unicode/char/27/index.htm).

 This program converts all cases of single and double apostrophes, plus [primes](<https://en.wikipedia.org/wiki/Prime_(symbol)>).